kachristensen/Current-Dnd-Campaigns/Session Notes/13 - Title - July 13th, 2025.md

 		- Something from a cage burst out and ate some food, destroyed stuff.
 2 dead bodies, old and rotted.
 One near an incinerator.
 	- Crow - named Porto.
 He was summoned here to provide information.
 I suggested we join forces, wanted to be friends.
 He's a demon.
 		- Rem wants to smite him.
-		- Porto is here to find strong individuals
+		- Porto is here to find strong individuals.
+He was summoned to consultation to celestial plague, his blood is used to counteract.
+Experiments went bad, upstairs destroyed, prisoner escaped.
+		- Jonas was his captor, another prisoner.
+The one in the cage fled a few days ago, but they've been down here for months, starving.
+Jonas came briefly.
+Porto said he could leave it to us.
+I asked if it was any demon blood that could help, or just his.